Matteoleme/IoT-Sampling-Frequency-Project/README.md

 At the beginning, I used `vTaskDelay()` to reduce CPU usage between samples.
 While this reduced power consumption slightly, it was not as effective as expected compared to using light or deep sleep modes.

-I then tested a more aggressive approach: entering light sleep between each sampling cycle, based on the computed sampling frequency.
+I then tested a different approach: entering light sleep between each sampling cycle, based on the computed sampling frequency.
 However, this led to two major issues:

 1.  **Unsuitable for the frequency range**: At those frequencies, the time and energy required to repeatedly enter and exit sleep mode made the approach inefficient.